Knero Lapaé

-Daniel Boimah Kenney Knero Lapaé Edwards II (born May 19, 1985), better known as Knero Lapaé or simply kNERO (pronounced knee ro la pay), is a Liberian rapper, singer, songwriter, record producer, model, and author.
+Daniel Boimah Kenney Knero Lapaé Edwards II (born May 19, 1985), better known as Knero Lapaé or simply Knero (stylized as kNERO; pronounced knee ro la pay), is a Liberian rapper, singer, songwriter, record producer, model, and author.
 His music is a mixture of Hip hop and Afrobeats.

 Personal life and family members

 kNERO was born in Monrovia, Liberia and raised in Brooklyn, New York.
 His father is Gola and his mother is from the Kpelle tribe.
-He is one of four children of Sara Léla and Rev. D. Boimah Lapaé Edwards, who was the youngest Liberian to managed an American corporation in Liberia.
+He is one of four children of Sara Léla and Rev. D. Boimah Lapaé Edwards, who was the youngest Liberian to manage an American corporation in Liberia.
 His father is currently the President of the non-profit organization, The Bomi County Association. kNERO was brought up in a predominant political background.
 He is the nephew of Liberia's 24th president Ellen Johnson Sirleaf.
 He has an uncle who was a judge of the Magistrate Court, a District Commissioner, and County Development Coordinator for the Ministry of Internal Affairs.
 He is also the first cousin of Richard B. Devine, a former Senator of Liberia.
 His family was fortunate enough to escape the Liberian Civil War as a result of his father's achievements, but still suffers the loss of family and friends.